 Leek pudding is a savoury pudding which is traditionally made in North East England.
-A filling of leeks is hidden inside a pastry crust.
+A satisfying dish perfect for a cold day.

 What is Leek Pudding?

 Leek pudding is a savoury suet pudding and there are two ways to make it.
 The first way wraps leeks inside a casing of suet pastry so they tumble out when you cut the pudding.
 The second way mixes the leeks into the pastry. .
 To cook both versions you need to steam the pudding in a bowl until it is ready.

 As with many local recipes there are other variations which include adding cheese or bacon into the pudding with the leeks to add a different flavour.
 Whatever variant you choose the common ingredients are suet pastry and leeks.

 I chose to make the first variant, making a suet pastry to enclose the leeks.

 It is appropriate that leek pudding is a recipe from North East England.
 Leeks are often grown on allotments and a prize for the best leek is often a coveted award at village fairs.
 Leek growing can be a very serious business with the secrets for prize leeks handed down from generation to generation.
 Rivalry is intense.
 There are stories of leeks being destroyed and people sleeping on their allotments to guard their prized leeks from harm.

 A leek pudding is a fitting way to serve leeks, giving them a place of honour on the table.
 The little sign in the picture I won from Geordie Gifts who create unique gifts from the North East.
 It seemed appropriate to use it in the photo.